A View from Katherine Bourzac

 “These are huge numbers,” he said.
 “That the industry would let what amounts to trillions of cubic feet of gas get away from us doesn’t make any sense.
 That’s not the business that we’re in.”

 And in good but vague news, the owner of the biggest rare-earth mine in the Western Hemisphere, Molycorp Minerals, announced late last week that it will be entering into a research agreement with the Ames National Laboratory in Iowa.
 The Ames Tribune has a short item.
 I sat in on the press conference and neither party would provide details about what rare-earth research problems they’re tackling or how much money Molycorp will give Ames.
 But there are many problems to tackle, from coming up with more efficient ways to use the materials in magnets to cleaner processing methods.
 It seems likely, but I’m just speculating, that Molycorp would fund ongoing research at Ames on cleaner methods for purifying rare earth metals, the first step in making magnets and other products (making permanent rare earth magnets is in Molycorp’s plans for the coming years).
-From previous interviews with Ames scientists, I’ve learned that the lab is developing a catalytic purification process that would eliminate the need to use fluoride, but previously had not had the money to get the process to pilot scale any time soon.Gain the insight you need on energy at EmTech MIT.
+From previous interviews with Ames scientists, I’ve learned that the lab is developing a catalytic purification process that would eliminate the need to use fluoride, but previously had not had the money to get the process to pilot scale any time soon.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.